skoolkid/skoolkit/sphinx/source/commands.rst

 `skool2html.py` supports several options; run it with no arguments to see a list::

-  Usage: skool2html.py [options] FILE [FILE...]
+  usage: skool2html.py [options] FILE [FILE...]

   Convert skool files and ref files to HTML.
 FILE may be a regular file, or '-' for standard input.

   Options:
-    -V        Show SkoolKit version number and exit
-    -p        Show path to skoolkit package directory and exit -q        Be quiet
+    -V, --version         Show SkoolKit version number and exit -p, --package-dir     Show path to skoolkit package directory and exit -q, --quiet           Be quiet
-    -t        Show timings
+    -t, --time            Show timings
+    -d DIR, --output-dir DIR
-    -d DIR    Write files in this directory (default is '.')
+                          Write files in this directory (default is '.')
-    -o        Overwrite existing image files
+    -o, --new-images      Overwrite existing image files
+    -T THEME, --theme THEME
-    -T THEME  Use this CSS theme
+                          Use this CSS theme
-    -l        Write disassembly in lower case
-    -u        Write disassembly in upper case
-    -D        Write disassembly in decimal
-    -H        Write disassembly in hexadecimal
-    -c S/L    Add the line 'L' to the ref file section 'S'; this option may be used multiple times
+    -l, --lower           Write the disassembly in lower case -u, --upper           Write the disassembly in upper case -D, --decimal         Write the disassembly in decimal -H, --hex             Write the disassembly in hexadecimal -c S/L, --config S/L  Add the line 'L' to the ref file section 'S'; this option may be used multiple times
+    -P PAGES, --pages PAGES
-    -P PAGES  Write only these custom pages (when '-w P' is specified); PAGES should be a comma-separated list of IDs of pages defined in [Page:*] sections in the ref file(s)
+                          Write only these custom pages (when '-w P' is specified); PAGES should be a comma-separated list of IDs of pages defined in [Page:*] sections in the ref file(s)
-    -w X      Write only these files, where X is one or more of:
+    -w X, --write X       Write only these files, where X is one or more of:
                             B = Graphic glitches
                             b = Bugs
                             c = Changelog
                             d = Disassembly files
                             G = Game status buffer
                             g = Graphics
                             i = Disassembly index
                             m = Memory maps
                             o = Other code
                             P = Pages defined in the ref file(s) p = Pokes
                             t = Trivia
                             y = Glossary

 When `skool2html.py` is run, it looks for `skool` files, `ref` files, CSS files, JavaScript files and font files required by the disassembly in the